-Antisemitic Stabbing Suspect Has History of Violence and Mental Issues
+Antisemitic Stabbing Suspect Has History of Violence and Mental Health Issues, Says Met Chief

-A suspected terrorist who stabbed two Jewish men in north London has a history of serious violence and mental health issues, Britain's most senior police officer has confirmed.
-Sir Mark Rowley told journalists in Golders Green that two police officers who Tasered and arrested the 45-year-old knifeman believed he had a bomb when they confronted him on Wednesday.
+The man suspected of stabbing two Jewish men in north London has a history of serious violence and mental health problems, according to Britain's most senior police officer.
+Sir Mark Rowley told journalists in Golders Green that officers who Tasered and arrested the 45-year-old believed he was carrying a bomb when they confronted him on Wednesday.

 Wide Pickt banner — collaborative shopping lists app for Telegram, phone mockup with grocery list